 - Barbies

-Most of the materials you will find around the house, however, because I want to have a large box dedicated for imaginative play scenes, I purchased a few of these items.
+Most of the materials we found around the house, however, because I want a large box dedicated for imaginative play scenes, I purchased a few of these items.
 The sand, the under bed box and laundry bowl came to a total of $30.

 Step 1: The Island